Git-Mastery:

 They can be divided into roughly two categories; AI tools that live in the CLI and those that integrate directly into IDEs.
 While their usage may be similar (many of them can inject context using slash/@ commands, in addition to other common features), their value can be quite different.

-I've found that tools that integrated directly into IDEs were superior for engineering, provided that one does not enable settings such as "YOLO" mode (editing without permission).
+I've found that tools that integrated directly into IDEs felt superior for engineering, provided that one does not enable settings such as "YOLO" mode (editing without permission).
 This way, you may review the AI's work file-by-file, and guiding it if its approach needs changing.

 On top of that, leveraging plan/act modes, skills, and keeping context focused can improve model performance.